StakeTake/scriptcosmos/autodelegator/README.md

 6. The FEES variable is usually set to 0, but depends on the network
 7. CHAIN ​​ID is usually set by the name of the testnet or mainnet __Chain id example - umee-1__

+**After you have set the variables, go to the launch of the redelegator**

+The script will automatically open the screen window, where all you have to do is run the redelegator with the command

+and exit the window by pressing
+**ctrl + a + d

+in order to go back to the window
+**screen-r